cfd123123/CS682Ecom/README.md

 ---

 You will also need to start MongoDB.
 On my mac I installed it using a package manager (homebrew) and started it with the command `mongod`.
-I'm not yet sure where the data lives on my computer, but  I'm sure I'll figure it out soon.